 The Group is organized to engage in the exploration and development of renewable energy in the Philippines.
 Revenue from contracts with customers is recognized when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Group expects to be entitled in exchange for those goods or services.
-The Group has generally concluded that it is the principal in its revenue arrangements.
-The Group is still not operating as at December 31, 2021 (and 2020).
+The Group has not started commercial operations as at December 31, 2022.